-Prospective students applying for graduate programs must complete two separate applications for admission—one through the Schools of Public Health Application Service (SOPHAS), and the IU Bloomington Online Graduate and Professional Admissions Application.
+Prospective students applying for graduate programs must complete two separate applications for admission—one through the Schools of Public Health Application Service (SOPHAS), and a supplemental application through the IU Graduate School Application.

 Applying to School of Public Health graduate programs